Bergschrat1/jekyll-theme-chirpy/_posts/2020-06-04-thoughts_about_thinking.md

 In this chapter the author describes how the mind keeps up effort and distributes it to different tasks.
 Effort is handled like a limited resource and the mind tries to use it up as little as possible.
 The author found out that the amount of effort that the mind uses can be measured by measuring pupil dilation.
 Apparently the pupil gets bigger once the mind activates system 2.
 This has been proven in many experiments where the participants were looking in a camera while solving mathematical problems.
 The method was so reliable that the experimenters were able to see exactly when a person started a calculation and also when they gave up because the calculation was too hard.

+## 'The Law of Small Numbers'
+## 'Anchors'

+Understanding the concept of anchors can be super useful in daily life.
+It can even save you a lot of money.

+What the author means by anchors is the fixation of the mind on random values when making choices.
+He showed this with an interesting experiment.
+Please think about the following questions:

+1. Do you think the number of members in the United Nations is below or above 63?
+2. What do you think is the number of members in the United Nations?

+There were many studies done where the test subjects had to answer these or similar questions.
+The result is surprising:

+Even though the people have no indication that the number 63 has anything to do with the members of the UN, their answers for question 2 still clustered around 63.

+There are many other experiments like this where it can be seen that even experts are influenced by the anchoring effect when asked questions about their expert topic.

+For example real estate agents that are shown a made-up housing advertisement will cluster their estimate for the 'real value' of the house around the made-up price.

+It's not surprising that all agents that were subjected to this experiment denied that their estimate was influenced by the original advertisement.

+But how can you utilize this effect to save money?
+That's quite easy.
+The next time you are in a situation where you can bargain about the price of an object which you want to buy just start your offer with a ridicules low price.

+For example when you want to buy a used bike that was advertised for 100€ start by saying 'How about 30€'.
+Of course the seller will never agree to this price but by doing this you have already 'dropped the anchor'.
+It is scientifically proven that the final outcome of the bargain will be much lower than if you started with a more realistic offer like 80€.

+## Chapter 17: 'Regression to the Mean'

+- philosophical vibe
+This chapter was one of the most memorable for me.